 You may have heard of IQ and EQ, but have you ever heard of a DQ - Doggy Quotient?
-If you haven't, don't bother googling it and read on.
+If you haven't read on.

 As fellow animal lovers, we know you have a special place in your heart for dogs.
-Call them a person's best friend, fur friend or fur kid, we humans often shower our dogs with the same (if not more) level of affection than we extend to our own human kith & kin.
-While it's great that many amongst us consider dogs as family and want to demonstrate our affection, do we really know the best way to show them our love?
+Call them a person's best friend, furry family member or fur kid, we humans often shower our dogs with the same (if not more) level of affection than we extend to our own human kith & kin.
+While it's great that many amoungst us consider dogs as family and want to demonstrate our affection, do we really know the best way to show them our love?

 Here's the ultimate guide on how to show your dog some love - the Loyal.D DQ list:

 1. HELLO TO EAR RUBS, BYE BYE TO HUGS

 Human babies love hugs and kisses, perhaps so does your boy friend.
 Your fur friend, rrrrrrr, not all so much.
 As dog trainers and animal behaviorists reinforce, most dogs do not like hugs.
 They may indulge you and bear it, but it's equivalent of your stinky grand uncle coming and sitting on your head ... or something equally unwelcome.
 If your dog turns its head away, yawns or tries to squirm out of your warm and fuzzy hug, get the message and stop.

 This holds true specially when parents are teaching their kids on how to interact with household pets - dogs, cats and other domesticated animals are not stuffed toys so children should be taught the right way to interact and show affection.
 Teach your child on how to read a dog's body language and you will equip them to grow up as sensitive individuals with a high DQ!

 Your dog will welcome a nice bum rub, scratch behind the ears or lovely tummy rub much more than that human hug and will love you even more for understanding that!

 2. EXERCISE & PLAY YOUR WAY INTO THEIR HEARTS